salt-formulas/salt-formula-keystone/README.rst

           - wsgi
           - auth_openidc

+.. note:: Ubuntu Trusty repository doesn't contain
+          ``libapache2-mod-auth-openidc`` package.
+Additonal
-Notes: Ubuntu Trusty repository doesn't contain libapache2-mod-auth-openidc package.
-Additonal repository should be added to source list.
+          repository should be added to the source list.

-Use a custom identity driver with custom options
+Use a custom identity driver with custom options:

 .. code-block:: yaml